Sabicool/Medicine/01 Disciplines/Respiratory/Investigations/Blood Gas Interpretation.md

 		- Lower than the expected range, there is HAGMA and NAGMA
 		- Within expected range, there is HAGMA only (although there could be respiratory disorder)
 		- Higher than the expected range, there is a HAGMA and metabolic alkalosis
+	- A negative delta ratio is possible in the following contexts:
+		- High anion gap metabolic acidosis and metabolic alkalosis (can result in a normal or high pH)
+		- Mild high anion gap metabolic acidosis and severe chronic respiratory acidosis (usually results in a very low pH)
 	- Interpretation
 	- <0.4 ⇒ normal anion gap metabolic acidosis
 	- 0.4-0.8 ⇒ combined HAGMA + NAGMA, but ratio is often <1 in acidosis associated with renal failure